Life of Agony: Sound of Scars documentary/working on new material (2022–present)

 A documentary film, also titled The Sound of Scars, was released by Cinedigm in association with Raven Banner Entertainment in 2022.
 The film was directed by Leigh Brooks and included interviews with the band members and their families.
 The film also included archival footage, photographs, lost interviews, and go over various points of the band's history, including Keith Caputo's gender transition.
 A portion of ticket sales from the film's Director's Cut Screening were donated to the National Suicide Prevention Lifeline and All Out.
 The film was featured by The British Film Institute's BFI Flare Festival.

 In 2022 the group did a small west coast tour along with playing at some European festivals.
 By December 2022, Life of Agony had begun working on new material for the follow-up to The Sound of Scars.
-The band also celebrated the 30th anniversary of their first album River Runs Red in 2023 with a world tour.
-They also embarked on a separate co headlining tour with Sick of it All.
+The band also celebrated the 30th anniversary of their first album River Runs Red in 2023 with a world tour, the European leg went of the tour went from January to February of 2023 with support from Prong and Madball.
+They also embarked on a separate co headlining tour with Sick of it All in April, before embarking on the US leg of the River Runs Red 30th Anniversary tour in August.

 In 2024 the band released a single titled "The Crow (In Memory of B.L.)" the song was created to celebrate the 30th anniversary of The Crow movie while also serving as tribute to Brandon Lee.
 It was released along with a cinematic, Crow-hailing music video.
 Robert who was a fan of the movie came up with the idea and Joey Z stated: "We thought that creating a song and a sound that would seamlessly fit on the original soundtrack and film would be a perfect way to honor Brandon and his legacy."
 In November of that same year it Caputo announced that he was detransitioning and would go by Keith again.
+In December Life of Agony went on a European tour called Up Close & Unplugged where they played their songs in acoustic.

 On January 6, 2025 it was announced the band was inducted into the Metal Hall of Fame, they attended the 9th annual gala on January 22 in Anaheim California.
-In February that embarked on a co headlining tour with Biohazard with dates in the US and Europe.
-Later that same year the band celebrated the 30th anniversary of their album Ugly and on May 7, they announced a world tour in celebration of the album which started on September 19 and will go till November 20th the US leg was supported by Jasta and the European leg was supported by Ugly Kid Joe.
+In February they embarked on a co headlining tour with Biohazard with dates in the US and Europe.
+Later that same year the band celebrated the 30th anniversary of their album Ugly and on May 7, they announced a world tour in celebration of the album which started on September 19 and went till November 20th the US leg was supported by Jasta and the European leg was supported by Ugly Kid Joe.
+Life of Agony is scheduled to tour Europe with Hatebreed in the November of 2026.